Task-Distributionally Robust Data-Free Meta-Learning: Experiments

-\textbf{Metrics.}\ {(i) PEAK} denotes the peak meta-testing accuracy obtained by the checkpoints with the highest meta-validating accuracy. {(ii) LAST} denotes the meta-testing accuracy at the final iteration. {(iii) VARIATION} denotes the value of ``LAST - PEAK", indicating the stability of performance.
+\textbf{Metrics.}\ {(i) BEST} denotes the meta-testing accuracy obtained by the checkpoints selected via the meta-validation subset. {(ii) LAST} denotes the meta-testing accuracy at the final iteration. {(iii) VARIATION} denotes the value of ``LAST - BEST", indicating the stability of performance.

+\textbf{Implementation details.}\ In line with \cite{hu2023architecture}, we collect 100 models pre-trained on 100 $N$-way tasks sampled from the meta-training subset.
+Evaluation is conducted on 600 tasks sampled from the meta-testing subset.
+Both the meta-learner and the pre-trained models use a Conv4 architecture \cite{wang2022metalearning,hu2023architecture} for a fair comparison with existing baselines.
+We use the Adam optimizer with an inner learning rate of 0.01, an outer learning rate of 0.001 for gradient-based meta-learning, and 0.001 for metric-based meta-learning and generator training.
+The coefficients for $\mathcal{R}$ and $\mathcal{L}_{\rm task}$ in \cref{eq:tdfml} are set empirically as 0.001 and 0.1, respectively.
+Following \cite{hu2023learning}, new tasks are synthesized every 200 iterations.
+Unless otherwise specified, we adopt the task combination.
+Alternatively, we adopt a hybrid strategy denoted as ``+mixup'': performing task combination before 4000 iterations as a warmup following \cite{hu2023architecture}, then switching to task mixup.
+More details are provided in \cref{sec:app_details}.